 Rolleiflex SL 66

-To compete with the successful Hasselblad MF single lens reflex camera Rollei introduced the S(ingle) L(ens) 66 in 1966.
+To compete with the successful Hasselblad 500 medium format single lens reflex cameras Rollei introduced the S(ingle) L(ens) 66 in 1966.
 Like its competitor it is a fully mechanical camera.
-The SL 66 had a focal plane shutter, a close focusing bellows and limited Scheimpflug adjustment.
+The SL 66 had a focal plane shutter that Hasselblad had abandoned in 1959, a close focusing bellows and limited Scheimpflug adjustment.
 Lenses could be reversely mounted for better close focus performance.
 Despite these advantages the head started Hassy 500 C could not be overtaken.
 Also the latter camera is more compact.
-For MF macro photography the SL 66 still is the camera to use.
+For MF macro-photography the SL 66 still is the camera to use.
 More information on the SL 66 line of cameras can be found in a separate section.

 Rolleiflex SL 35

-The SL 35, a 35 mm single lens reflex, was inspired by the success of the Asahi Pentax and others.
+The SL 35, a 35 mm single lens reflex of the year 1970, was inspired by the success of the Asahi Pentax (1954!) and others.
 This site does not deal with this range of cameras.
 You can find excellent information on the Rollei SL 35 at my friend Carlos’s blog.

 Rolleiflex SLX and System 6000

 With the Rolleiflex SLX of the 1970s the factory introduced electronics in medium format photography.
-The SLX developed into the present Rolleiflex System 6000.
-The System 6000 has a dedicated section on this site.
+The SLX developed into the Rolleiflex 6000 System.
+The Rolleiflex 6000 has a dedicated section on this site.
 The System 6000 was further developed to the Rolleiflex Hy6.
 All System 6000 optics can be used on the Hy6 with certain limitations and both systems share the film Magazine 4560.